 It’s about 50 minutes by train from Shibuya Station so a nice day trip from Tokyo city center.

-For your samurai obsessed kids, a quick alternative to a visit to the Tokyo National Museum is the appropriately named Samurai Museum.
+For your samurai obsessed kids, a quick alternative to a visit to the Tokyo National Museum is the appropriately named Samurai Museum in Shinjuku.